11 Predictive modelling and machine learning

 • A false positive is a negative (white) observation incorrectly classified as positive (red).

 In the wine example, there is little difference between these types of errors.
 But in other examples, the distinction is an important one.
 Imagine for instance that we, based on some data, want to classify patients as being sick (positive) or healthy (negative).
-In that case it might be much worse to get a false negative (the patient won’t get the treatment that they need) than a false positive (which just means that the patient will have to run a few more tests).
+In that case, it might be much worse to get a false negative (patient won’t get the treatment they need) than a false positive (patient will have to run a few more tests).
 For any given threshold, we can compute two measures of the frequency of these types of errors:

 If we increase the threshold for at what probability a wine is classified as being red (positive), then the sensitivity will increase, but the specificity will decrease.
 And if we lower the threshold, the sensitivity will decrease while the specificity increases.